mandarkarjol/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is a javascript based game played in the console.
+This is a javascript based game played in the browser window